envytools/envytools/hwdocs/graph/tesla/cuda/isa.rst

     127, o[] space is written, as a direct memory operand with long destination field as the offset field and multiplier factor 4.

+  .. todo:: verify the 127 special treatment part and direct addressing

 - ``LHDST`` (long halfword destination):

   - if destination type field is 0, same as ``LRHDST``.